Report: Much needs doing to shield nursing homes from virus

 WASHINGTON (AP) — The Trump administration is claiming “resounding vindication” from an independent commission's report on the coronavirus crisis in nursing homes, but some panel members say that’s a misinterpretation of their conclusion that much remains to be done to safeguard vulnerable residents.

-Nursing home residents account for less than 1% of the U.S. population but more than 40% of the coronavirus deaths, according to the COVID Tracking Project.
-That harsh disparity is a sensitive political issue for President Donald Trump, who is trying to hang on to support from older voters.
+People in long-term care facilities represent less than 1% of the U.S. population but more than 40% of the coronavirus deaths, according to the COVID Tracking Project, which has tallied 77,000 deaths among residents and staff.
+Those harsh numbers are a sensitive political issue for President Donald Trump, who is trying to hang on to support from older voters.

 Vice President Mike Pence planned to highlight the administration's work on nursing homes at an event Thursday with commission members.

-The commission was set up by the Centers for Medicare and Medicaid Services.
+The commission was set up by the Centers for Medicare and Medicaid Services, or CMS.
 Agency administrator Seema Verma called its findings “an invaluable action plan for the future and a resounding vindication of our overall approach to date.”

 But with 27 major recommendations in the commission report, it's not time for for officials to take a bow, several members noted.